-If you're a Kentucky resident with an Emotional Support Animal (ESA), it's important to understand the laws that protect your rights.
-Kentucky ESA laws ensure that you can live peacefully with your ESA, offering legal protections in areas like housing, travel, and public access.
+If you're a Kentucky resident with an ESA, it's important to understand the laws that protect your rights.
+Emotional support animal laws ensure that you can live peacefully with your ESA, offering legal protections in areas like housing, travel, and public access.
 This guide covers all the essential details about Kentucky ESA laws, so you can navigate the process with ease and confidence.

 Kentucky law ensures that individuals with disabilities, including those who use Emotional Support Animals, are protected under housing regulations.
 Under the Fair Housing Act (FHA), landlords are required to accommodate tenants with ESAs, even in properties with "no pet" policies.